indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Delivery Mode

-The delivery mode depends on the argument passed to qmail-daemon during startup.
-The script /service/qmail-send.25/run passes the content of the file /etc/indimail/control/defaultdelivery as an argument to qmail-daemon.
+The delivery mode depends on the argument passed to qscheduler during startup.
+The script /service/qmail-send.25/run passes the content of the file /etc/indimail/control/defaultdelivery as an argument to qscheduler.
 See INSTALL.mbox, INSTALL.maildir, and INSTALL.vsm for more information.
 To select your default mailbox type, just enter the defaultdelivery value from the table into /var/indimail/control/defaultdelivery. e.g., to select the standard qmail Maildir delivery, do: